BabelfishNL/PeglingJS/README.md

 ### 1.3 Features

-PeglingJS creates parsers (implemented in JavaScript) for languages defined with Parsing Expression Grammars.
+PeglingJS creates parsers/compilers (implemented in JavaScript) for languages defined with Parsing Expression Grammars.
 A developer can attribute the grammar with code to create abstract syntax trees, other datastructures, or direct interpretation.
+Strictly speaking '*parsing*' refers to language recognition; building an abstract syntax tree or others data structure is '*compilation*', whereas direct computation based on the input would be '*interpretation*'.
+PeglingJS parses grammars and produces a set of rules which encode a parser for the given language.
+As such, PeglingJS is a compiler compiler.

 ### 1.4 Tests